Updated 9/22/25

 their own growth.

-Disincentivize Cheating.
+Disincentivize cheating.

 When students are desperate or confused, they are more likely to cheat.
 Provide a framework for success and ensure workload is appropriate.
+As we describe below, include explicit AI use guidelines in your syllabus—and on every assignment and quiz.
+Explain why original work is important to you, for this class, and for them.

 When feasible, incorporate in-class activities that are a little “old school.”
 These can be more difficult to grade and can present accessibility concerns for students with certain accommodations, but can provide a writing sample for how each student writes or speaks without AI assistance.
 Emphasize frequent, short writing vs. lengthy in-class papers.

-Explain the Bias Problem.
+Explain the bias problem.

-Adapt as Technology Adapts.
+Adapt as technology adapts.

 Design Considerations